How to Identify a Diamond

 HOW TO RECOGNIZE A DIAMOND?

-Recognizing a diamond mounted on a jewel
+Recognizing a mounted diamond on a piece of jewelry

-The fog
+The fogging

 The light